University logo use details

 Most student organizations may not use the mark.

 However, paraprofessional student organizations may use the university’s marks when representing the university.
 Paraprofessional student organizations are groups registered with the Student Organization Resource Center whose primary purpose is to support Arizona State University in a particular area, such as admissions, community outreach or student government.
 Paraprofessional organizations include ASASU, Devils' Advocates, START and REACH.
 It is expected that these and similar groups will adopt graphic identities separate from the university; however, because the students represent the university in their roles, it is also expected that the ASU sunburst logo will be included on the sleeve of shirts used for identification purposes.

 Any individual, organization or entity external to the university interested in using any of the university trademarks must contact ASU Trademark Licensing.
-Anyone internal to ASU must contact ASU Enterprise Marketing Hub.
+Anyone internal to ASU must contact Enterprise Brand Strategy and Management.